 To do this, you should become thoroughly familiar with the hardware and software components, the system configuration, and the typical usage model.
 This analysis ensures that the testing environment you create using LoadRunner Professional reflects the environment and configuration of the application under test.

 For a list of suggested testing objectives, see Load test objectives.

 Define success criteria in measurable terms.

 Before you begin testing, you should define exactly what you want to accomplish.
 Focused testing goals and test criteria ensure successful testing.
 For example, it is not enough to define vague objectives like "Check server response time under heavy load."
-A more focused success criterion would be "Check that 100 customers can check their account balance simultaneously, and that the server response time will not exceed 30 seconds."
+A more focused success criterion would be "Check that 100 customers can check their account balance simultaneously, and that the server response time does not exceed 30 seconds."